 Metroparks Toledo is proposing to construct a 10-foot-wide, shared-use path beginning at the existing Swan Creek Preserve parking lot off Airport Highway to Byrne Road as part of a larger plan to connect Maumee with Swan Creek and the UT Medical Center.

-Relax and enjoy nature without leaving the city at a pleasant urban oasis.
+Relax in nature without leaving the city.

 Latest From Our Blog